yumao233/YuMao233/README.md

 ### Hello 🚀

-- Full Chinese [MCSManager](https://github.com/MCSManager) Minecraft control panel developer.
+- Developer of [MCSManager](https://github.com/MCSManager), a Minecraft server management panel for the Chinese market.
 - Use `JS/TS` and `Java` as primary development languages.
 - `Minecraft`, `World of Warships` player
 - `Web` developer.